-DZUVEO was approved by the EC in June 2018, but we have not yet entered into a collaboration agreement with a strategic partner to commercialize DZUVEO in Europe.
-If we are unable to enter into such an agreement, we may never generate revenues from sales of DZUVEO.
-If we are successful in identifying a commercial partner and entering into a collaboration agreement, we will be substantially dependent on this partner to successfully commercialize DZUVEO in Europe.
+In June 2018, the EC granted marketing approval for DZUVEO and in July 2021 we entered into the DZUVEO Agreement with Aguettant to commercialize DZUVEO in Europe.
+We will be substantially dependent on Aguettant to successfully commercialize DZUVEO in Europe.
 Any failures in the commercialization of DZUVEO in Europe could have a significant adverse impact on our revenues and operating results.

-Any future collaboration agreement for DZUVEO will likely require us to support the manufacturing and supply of the product in Europe for our commercial partner.
+The DZUVEO Agreement requires us to support the manufacturing and supply of DZUVEO for Aguettant.
 In addition, we anticipate we may need comparator studies in Europe to ensure premium reimbursement in certain countries.
-Our inability to profitably manufacture and supply DZUVEO to any future commercial partner, or to successfully complete these additional comparator studies and obtain premium reimbursement in certain countries, may prevent, limit or delay commercialization and any associated future revenues from DZUVEO in Europe.
+Our inability to profitably manufacture and supply DZUVEO to Aguettant, or to successfully complete these additional comparator studies and obtain premium reimbursement in certain countries, may prevent, limit or delay commercialization and any associated future revenues from DZUVEO in Europe.